slatedocs/slate/source/index.md

 {
   “transaction_status” : “error”,
   “error_message” : “Bad data format:Failed to parse the date string provided in the data.
-Please use ISO8601 format.”
+Please use ISO 8601 format.”
 }
 ```